 💔 A Life Marked by Loss and Strength

-Jane was born in 1572, right smack in the midst of the Counter-Reformation.
+Jane Frances was born in 1572, right smack in the midst of the Counter-Reformation.
 Life dealt her some hard blows early on: she lost her mother as a baby, and several of her siblings passed away in childhood.
 She married a baron, had four kids, but lost him tragically in a hunting accident just a few years into their marriage.
 Jane’s story of forgiveness here is powerful: her husband forgave the friend who accidentally shot him, and Jane eventually found the strength to forgive too.
 She even became the godmother to that friend’s child! 🙏

 ✝️ The Firebrand for the Eucharist